 In a harrowing scene in the mine’s interior, Leo asks for a priest, wails for his Lorraine, while still trusting Tatum, who, eyes blazing in the darkness with zeal and fear, promises he’ll be out in twelve hours.
 He asks the contractor to switch to the faster rescue option, but it is too late.
 It’s at this point that Tatum degenerates from a rattlesnake into a murderer, and the movie takes on a Grand Guignol aspect, with Tatum’s self-loathing turning both homicidal and suicidal.

 The cynical hero who’s ready to sell his soul is, of course, trademark Wilder.
-Protagonists who “do what they have to do” in difficult cir-cum-stances, most notably William Holden’s screenwriter/kept man in Sunset Boulevard and his black-marketeer war prisoner in Stalag 17 (1953), draw on Wilder’s own experience as a dance-hall gigolo in twenties Berlin.
-But these antiheroes were a mixture of corruption and decency, never quite as cynical as they seemed; light generally shone through in the form of empathy, even a final act of remorse and redemption.
-Douglas would go on to have a long and colorful career, but was often, as his role in Ace in the Hole might have indicated, more interesting as a heavy than as a hero.
+Protagonists who “do what they have to do” in difficult circumstances, most notably William Holden’s screenwriter/kept man in Sunset Boulevard and his black-marketeer war prisoner in Stalag 17 (1953), draw on Wilder’s own experience as a dance-hall gigolo in twenties Berlin.
+But these antiheroes are a mixture of corruption and decency, never quite as cynical as they seem; light generally shines through in the form of empathy, even a final act of remorse and redemption.
+Douglas would go on to have a long and colorful career but was often, as his role in Ace in the Hole may indicate, more interesting as a heavy than as a hero.
 Rarely has a star played as thoroughly nasty a specimen with such relish.
 What makes Douglas’s Chuck Tatum so unusual is this absence of any redeeming gesture.
 His ultimate fetching of the priest doesn’t feel noble, only desperate.
 Yes, there’s a small self-sacrificial moment at the end, when he puts the young photographer on the right track, confesses, and insists that the newspaper tell the whole story.
 But the awareness is nothing new: he’s always known what he was.
 It’s part of the self-loathing that seems almost to have propelled Tatum from the beginning, and of which his death-wish plea to report the truth is a kind of final spasm.

 Also, even in Wilder movies, there are usually other characters who elicit our sympathy.
 With the exception of Leo’s parents, the honorable editor, and Tatum’s reporter-sidekick (Bob Arthur)—all minor characters—there’s no one in the gathering of vultures who comes off with a shred of humanity.